 Please ensure that you observe the following:

-- Include both a CV using the Europass template attached above and a letter of motivation.
+3. Include a CV using the Europass template attached and a letter of motivation.

-- Ensure to specify in CV exact starting and end dates of professional experiences (date/month/year) as well as percentage of work activity in case the experience is not full time.
+4. Ensure to specify in your CV exact starting and end dates of professional experiences (date/month/year) as well as percentage of work activity in case the experience is not full time.